jonathanbowen/jquery.dialogbox/README.md

 ### easing

-The type of easing to be used in animations when the box's height changes.
+The type of easing to be used in animations when the box's dimensions change.
 **jquery.easing** is required for anything other than 'swing' or 'linear'.